-Topic Common Challenges Onboarding with Career and Program Exploration Utilizing available tools to implement new processes with existing resources Managing time constraints and scheduling Redefining staff roles for advisors, career coaches, navigators, and others Making an Education Plan Determining how to record the student's choice of pathway and education plan Using general maps while finalizing meta-majors and programs to guide students Utilizing current resources available and adding new resources Embedding Support into Gateway Classes Identifying gateway courses in meta-majors and program maps Developing corequisite plans with embedded support Intensive Support for Poorly Prepared Overcoming the long-standing divide between AEL programs and college programs

-Adult Education & Literacy Students

-- Aligning AEL with college-level SLOs to avoid additional cost and time in dev. ed. - Getting students on the college campus if AEL is located elsewhere - Gaining access to data on AEL student success
+Topic Common Challenges Onboarding with Utilizing available tools to implement new processes with existing resources Career and Program Managing time constraints and scheduling Exploration Redefining staff roles for advisors, career coaches, navigators, and others Making an Education • Determining how to record the student's choice of pathway and education Plan Using general maps while finalizing meta-majors and programs to guide students Utilizing current resources available and adding new resources Embedding Support Identifying gateway courses in meta-majors and program maps into Gateway Classes Developing corequisite plans with embedded support Intensive Support for • Overcoming the long-standing divide between AEL programs and college programs Poorly Prepared Aligning AEL with college-level SLOs to avoid additional cost and time in dev. ed.
+Adult Education & Getting students on the college campus if AEL is located elsewhere Literacy Students Gaining access to data on AEL student success